Ready, set the table, go! Here's where to find the most fabulous ceramics in Bali, from designer brands to hand-painted artisanal pieces...

 Gaya Ceramic is more than just top quality pottery – this Bali brand is all about art and design too.
 Located in Ubud, they make everything from gorgeous bowls and table settings, to decorative pieces, lighting and artworks – all handmade by local artisans.
 And with the option to customise your own made-to-order designs, it comes as no surprise that some of Gaya’s big-name clients include Armani Casa and Bulgari Hotels.
 Yup, these are top shelf, sought-after creations that’ll have everyone talking at your next dinner party.

 Jenggala was founded in Bali in 1976, which means they know more than just a thing or two about producing ceramics on the island.
 Their gorgeous collections are seemingly endless (not to mention some of the finest around), and if you’re feeling inspired, you can even visit their headquarters in Jimbaran and paint your very own pot (it’s a great day out with the kids, FYI).
 A ceramics favourite across Bali, Jenggala offers beautiful tableware, vases, artistic pieces, crockery, the works… a huge range of stunning creations you’ll love.
-You can visit their three other stores in Sanur, Kuta and Ubud too.
+You can visit their other store in Kuta too!

 Showcasing contemporary ceramics made completely by hand, Sari Api is one of Ubud’s icons when it comes to honouring the island’s artisanal traditions.
 Visit the gorgeous gallery in Ubud to see the full range Sari Api’s creations, alongside fine silks, batik, and other treasures from across Bali and Southeast Asia.
 Or if you want to get involved, head 3km outside of Ubud to the studio where you can join a class or workshop.

-Not only a stylish botanical Canggu café, Quince is also a gorgeous and rustic retail spot where you can shop for homewares, throws, textiles and of course, ceramics.
-We love the warm and homey vibe here – it kinda feels like you’re sitting in the owner’s living room, with its hand-printed walls adorned with tropical green plants and shelves full to the brim with exquisite ceramics.
+What was one a stylish botanical Canggu café, is now a gorgeous and rustic retail spot where you can shop for fabulous homewares, namely minimalistic and oh-so chic ceramics.
+We love the warm and homey vibes – perfect for vase-laden living rooms, or shelves stacked with small ceramic pots, tropical green plants and hand-spun plates.

-Founded in the foothills of Bali’s volcanos, Slab Interiors crafts its collection of pottery with volcanic sands, reinforced with coconut husk fibres.
-Inspired by ancient techniques, this handcraft is then finished with Balinese blessings, making the most of the Island of the Gods, and putting its magic into every pot.
+Founded in the foothills of Bali’s volcanos, Della Santa Studio crafts its collection of pottery using eco-crete, AKA a material that upcycles recycled plastics, volcanic sand and coconut husk fibres.
 The result?
-Gorgeous planters that are as functional as they are beautiful, topped off with bold, minimalist designs that we can’t get enough of.
+Gorgeous planters, tables, pots and plates, all that are as functional as they are beautiful, topped off with bold, minimalist designs that we can’t get enough of.